rsksmart/RSKIPs/IPs/RSKIP543.md

 ## Abstract

 This is a proposal to implement [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) style *Typed Transactions* in Rootstock.
 This will  improve Rootstock’s compatibility with the Ethereum ecosystem and make it easier to introduce other changes such as Account Abstraction and Data Availability mechanisms for rollups.
-Transaction Receipts in Rootstock already include a [“type field”](https://github.com/rsksmart/rskj/pull/1984) (consistent with EIP-2718).
-The main departure of our proposal from EIP-2718 is the use of a Rootstock specific namespace to ensure there are no conflicts in the type encoding between Rootstock and Ethereum.
+Transaction Receipts in Rootstock already include a [“type field”](https://github.com/rsksmart/rskj/pull/1984) - though this is only for JSON RPC.
+The main departure of our proposal from EIP-2718 is the use of a Rootstock specific namespace to ensure that there are no conflicts in the type encoding between Rootstock and Ethereum.

 ## Motivation